Hdoc1509/hrc/packages/button/README.md

 </div>

-Simple button components for your React app
+Simple button components for your React app.

 ## Installation